philipphofmann/reactive-clean-architecture/README.md

-# Multi Module Reactive Clean Architecture
+# Reactive Clean Architecture

+The purpose of this app is to demonstrate how a reactive [Clean Architecture][1] with Room, Coroutines, multiple modules and the [Android Jetpack ViewModels][2] can be achieved on Android.

+## Functionality
 The app displays a screen that the user can tap on.
 Each tap of the user increases the tap count as well the tap level of the user.

-The purpose of this app is to demonstrate how a reactive [Clean Architecture][1] with Room, Coroutines, multiple modules and the [Android Jetpack ViewModels][2] can be achieved on Android.
+## Structure
 The app is structured into four different main parts:
 * [Features](./features) - contains the user facing features of the app.
 * [Common](./common) - contains reusable modules that are used in multiple parts of the app.